AguaClara/Textbook/AIDE/Specifications.rst

 #.
 The flocculation baffles should be constructed from polycarbonate sheets, and the frame for holding together baffle modules should be made from PVC.
 Other materials may be used if justification is provided, including the use of ferrocement baffles for horizontal flocculators in large plants.

+#.
+The baffles should be about 5 millimeters wider than the channel width so they deform slightly and created a tighter seal with the channel wall.

 .. _figure_spec_baffleModule: